Pawnee, Kansas: Establishing the town

-Pawnee, named after a native tribe that had inhabited its land, was located on the far western frontier of Kansas Territory, between the new settlement of Manhattan, Kansas, and the U.S. Army post at Fort Riley.
+Pawnee, named after a native tribe that had inhabited its land, was located on the far western frontier of Kansas Territory, between the new settlement of Manhattan and the U.S. Army post at Fort Riley.
 Pawnee was first laid out in 1854.
 Fort Riley's commander, Colonel William R. Montgomery, authorized the acquisition by the Pawnee Town Association investors of 400 acres believed to be part of the military reservation.
 In December 1854 or January 1855, the site was selected as capital by recently-commissioned first Territorial Governor Andrew Reeder, after his delayed arrival from Pennsylvania.
 Governor Reeder had an economic stake in the site, since he was one of the investors and a new landowner in the settlement, and he was not disappointed: Within six weeks of his announcement, hundreds of people arrived in the town.
-It quickly sprouted new homes, stores, and hotels, and he soon built a 2-story log cabin there that became known as the "Governor's Mansion".
+It quickly sprouted new homes, stores, and hotels, and he soon built a two-story log cabin there that became known as the "Governor's Mansion".

 Electing the Territorial Legislature

 The Governor had failed to take an accurate territorial census before the first election of representatives to help ensure valid results.
 The February 1855 census showed 36 residents in Pawnee, but 75 votes were cast there in the March 30 election, held at the home of Robert Klotz.
 The number reflected emigrants who had arrived within that month, and election returns indicated no illegal voters at Pawnee.
-But the same could not be said at polling places throughout much of the rest of the territory, as more than 800 illegal votes were identified in both Lawrence and Leavenworth and more than 4,000 territory-wide.
+The same, however, could not be said at polling places throughout much of the rest of the territory, as more than 800 illegal votes were identified in both Lawrence and Leavenworth and more than 4,000 territory-wide.

 Free-state interests had been bolstered by the arrival of new settlers from New England who were aided by the Emigrant Aid Company.
 But many free-staters felt that Reeder had intentionally delayed the spring election until pro-slavery men from neighboring Missouri could arrive and cast votes they should not have been allowed.
 Missouri residents overran the polling places and threatened legitimate voters who were residents or planned to be such.
-Ultimately, only 8 of the 39 men elected had free-state intentions.
+Ultimately, only eight of the 39 men elected had free-state intentions.